- Activity Level: high

 There are a few health conditions that Toy Poodles are more susceptible to than other dog breeds.
 For example, they may suffer from eye disorders, like cataracts, or blood clotting disorders, like Hemophilia.
 Because of their size, they may also bear the risk of dental crowding, kneecap migration, or trachea instability.
 With regular visits to the veterinarian, many of these potential health concerns can be comfortably managed.

 Owners typically have an easy time during obedience training with Toy Poodles.
 Their intelligence often hastens the training process.
 However, they can present destructive tendencies when left to their own devices for too long.
 With something to do, and someone to love, these pups usually don’t resort to chewing your shoes.

 Toy Poodles have famously low maintenance coats.
 They lack undercoats, so their shedding is minimal.
 Their fur is hypoallergenic and mats rather than sheds.
 These pups will only need to be groomed to prevent matting and increase shine.
-Usually, brushing once or twice a week and grooming every six weeks is sufficient.
+Usually, brushing your Toy Poodle once or twice a week and grooming every six weeks is sufficient.

-Toy Poodles usually live between 12 – 15 years.
+Toy Poodles usually live 12 – 15 years.